Interested in volunteer opportunities as the spring break begins in March? If so, please help us Fill the GAP!

-The May/June GAP programming will run Mondays through Thursdays from 5:30 pm to 8:00 p.m., and Saturdays from 10:30 am to 2:00 p.m. until June 10.
+The December/January GAP programming will run some Mondays through Thursdays from 5:30 pm to 8:00 p.m., and Saturdays from 10:30 am to 2:00 p.m. until January 20.
 There are also options to help with youth pick-up and drop-off for continued engagement and mentoring.

-Please contact ASK Program Director Gina Bulett at firstname.lastname@example.org if you have any questions.
+Please contact CSJ's Assistant Director for Youth Justice Programs Gina Bulett at firstname.lastname@example.org if you have any questions.